-Berlin-based Amelie Blendl is the second emerging artist invited by the new Porthmeor Artist Residency Programme and supported during her time in Studio 9 by the Wilhelmina Barns-Graham Trust.
+Berlin-based Amelie Esterhazy was the second emerging artist invited by the new Porthmeor Artist Residency Programme and supported during her time in Studio 9 by the Wilhelmina Barns-Graham Trust.

 “When offered the opportunity of applying for the St. Ives residency by the Borlase Smart John Wells Trust I started researching the town and Residency Programme.
 I was very excited reading into St. Ives’ vast and rich tradition of artists retreating to and working in this remote place in peace and quiet.
 A place which allows a certain level of concentration.
 The latter one can only find in the tranquility of a small community with its calming repetition of the wild and beauty.
 The surrounding terrain- the atlantic sea.

 Of all the prominent artists having resided in St. Ives Barbara Hepworth is the most notable to me.
 Her work impresses and inspires me.
 She’s one of the very few female artists working in large scale gaining recognition by critics and fellow artists of her time.
 Her determination of being an artist and working in the rather male field of sculpting makes her an outstanding example to me.

 My current practice and technique is dominated by paper reliefs.
 At first sight they follow a clear structure and regularity: paper-folded hexagons stretch together as a constantly growing web across the surface.
 It looks as if it consists of many small copies of itself.
 Chaos and order as binary entities can no longer be considered as mutually exclusive.
 Following seemingly chaotic systems of algorithm I am splitting the surface, the whole, into hundreds of small things.
 These innumerable little things are then woven together into a complex web.
 Unlike programmed algorithms, I allow chaos, error and chance, the affirmative and the sensuous to a certain extent.